 - Mobility Hubs will be an important feature of sustainable mobility in future years.
 Some areas in Glasgow already demonstrate some of the characteristics of mobility hubs, such as Partick Interchange. - They link to public transport, active travel connections, travel information, even electric vehicle public charging opportunities, plus can have a role in local placemaking.
-They are a particularly important concept for our Liveable Neighbourhoods workstreams in Glasgow.
+It will be important to provide links to all forms of active travel and shared mobility, as such facilities for Taxis and car clubs will be an important consideration - They are a particularly important concept for our Liveable Neighbourhoods workstreams in Glasgow.
 Further work is needed on exploring desirable and feasible locations for Mobility Hubs in the city, and clarifying the role of local authorities in these. - There is no one-size-fits-all with regards to Mobility Hubs.
 Research carried out for Glasgow by Arcadis recommended considering: - "City hubs" in areas with high passenger numbers for starting or ending journeys, or for transferring between modes, and would have two sub-types; - Major Transport Interchange / City Centre and Trip Generators (e.g. large employers, hospitals, universities). - Commuter hubs would be located well away from the urban core of Glasgow, linking residents to core transport networks.
 Commuter hubs would include park and ride sites. - "Neighbourhood hubs" would be in lower population density areas with higher car ownership, and would be aimed at addressing local mobility needs.